ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/running.rst

     esmvaltool recipes list

-If the user then wants to explore any one of this recipes, they can be printed using the following command
+If the user then wants to explore any one of these recipes, they can be printed using the following command

 .. code:: bash

     esmvaltool recipes show recipe_name.yml

+Note that there is no ``recipe_name.yml`` shipped with ESMValTool, replace this with a recipes that is available, for example `examples/recipe_python.yml <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/examples/recipe_python.yml>`_.
-And finally, to get a local copy that can then be customized and run, users can run the following command
+Finally, to get a local copy that can then be customized and run, users can run the following command

 .. code:: bash

     esmvaltool recipes get recipe_name.yml

-Note that the ``esmvaltool run recipe_example.yml`` command will first look if ``recipe_example.yml`` is the path to an existing file.
+Note that the ``esmvaltool run recipe_name.yml`` command will first look if ``recipe_name.yml`` is the path to an existing file.
 If this is the case, it will run that recipe.
-If not, it will look if the name matches one of the recipes in your ESMValTool installation directory, in the subdirectory `recipes <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/>`__ and run that.
+If not, it will look if it is a relative path to an existing recipe with respect to the `recipes <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/>`__ directory in your ESMValTool installation and run that.

 Running multiple recipes
 ========================